robyftp/Tree/README.md

-## What do you call an old snowman?
-Water.
+## What is a witch's favorite subject in school?
+Spelling!